peff74/Arduino-jk-bms/README.md

 *   **Web Interface**:

-    *   Simple and responsive web interface with a black background and green text.
+    *   Simple but not pretty web interface with all data and some switches.

+    *   A small file manager is included to handle web server files

-    *   Automatic refresh of data every 5 seconds.
+    *   Automatic refresh

 Installation